Kent State University at Stark

 - Kent State University's eight-campus network, one of the largest regional systems in the country, serves both the development of a true living/learning approach at the Kent Campus and regional needs on seven other campuses throughout Northeast Ohio.
 The Kent Campus provides the resources and facilities of a large, diverse university, while the Regional Campuses - Ashtabula, East Liverpool, Geauga, Salem, Stark, Trumbull and Tuscarawas - offer the friendly, casual atmosphere of small liberal arts colleges.

-- The teacher population of 161 teachers has declined by 23% over five years.
+- The teacher population of 161 teachers has stayed relatively flat over five years.

 |Kent State University at Stark||(OH) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |Institution Control||Public||Private, non-profit|

 |Student : Teacher Ratio||29:1||27:1|

 |# Graduate Students||1 students||8 students|

 |% Unknown races|